 These clinics will be held on the third Tuesday of each month at 1:30 pm for all MHCO staff.
 All participating MHCO staff are asked to come to the Home Health office (located in Dogwood Hall of the Mennonite Memorial Home) for this clinic.
 Staff will need to provide a copy of their insurance or declare that they are uninsured.
 The consent form and insurance information must be submitted by the Friday prior to the clinic date.

 Social Services and Nursing staff will coordinate the vaccination of any MHCO residents who wish to receive the vaccine.
 Residents from other campuses who are not able to travel to the Home Health office will receive the vaccination at their campus later in the day.

-Our communities are receiving the Pfizer vaccine, which requires two doses.
-These two doses are to be received approximately 3 weeks apart.
+A change from our earlier vaccination clinics – our communities will receive the Moderna vaccine during these maintenance clinics, which also requires two doses.
+These two doses are to be received approximately 4 weeks apart.
 We understand that some want to learn more about the vaccine before being vaccinated.
-Please review the following documents to learn more:
+Please review the following document to learn more:

 In order to vaccinate staff or residents who wish to receive the vaccination, the following pieces of information will need to be collected:

 Vaccine Consent Form: